-- Reduce agricultural greenhouse gas emissions and improve food security. - Support regenerative agricultural practices . and resilient food production. - Enable kāinga nohoanga and mahinga kai. - Encourage urban farming and home, school and community gardening, and support groups who assist others to learn about growing their own food. - Support organisations that help minimise food waste and improve food security, such as food rescue, food banks and community food sharing services. - Promote sustainable, low-emission food choices. - Protect highly productive soils.
+- Reduce agricultural greenhouse gas emissions and improve food security. - Support regenerative agricultural practices and resilient food production. - Enable kāinga nohoanga and mahinga kai. - Encourage urban farming and home, school and community gardening, and support groups who assist others to learn about growing their own food. - Support organisations that help minimise food waste and improve food security, such as food rescue, food banks and community food sharing services. - Promote sustainable, low-emission food choices. - Protect highly productive soils.

-- Smartview maps 12,000 fruit and nut trees in public places across Christchurch. - The Food Resilience Network is encouraging the growing of food in homes, schools and community gardens throughout Canterbury.
-Christchurch has 30 community gardens. - ChristchurchNZ has identified 'Food, Fibre and Agri-tech' as a supernode of sustainable economic development in our region. - Food Bank Canterbury rescues surplus or donated food and allocates it to those in need.
+- Smartview maps 12,000 fruit and nut trees in public places across Christchurch. - He Waka Eke Noa the Primary Sector Climate Action Partnership, is helping equip farmers and growers with the information, tools and support they need to reduce emissions and build resilience to climate change. - The Food Resilience Network is encouraging the growing of food in homes, schools and community gardens throughout Canterbury.
+Christchurch has 30 community gardens. - ChristchurchNZ has identified 'Food, Fibre and Agritech' as a supernode of sustainable economic development in our region. - Council community boards run an 'Edible and Sustainable Garden Award' to encourage food growing in the city. - Food Bank Canterbury rescues surplus or donated food and allocates it to those in need.
 To date they have provided 2.2 million meals, avoiding an estimated 600 tonnes of greenhouse gas emissions from food waste. - In a recent Council survey, 59% of Christchurch households said they grow fruit or vegetables at home in a Council survey. - Love Food Hate Waste is a campaign to reduce food waste.
-The average New Zealand household throws out \$650 of food each year - a national total that could feed the population of Dunedin for nearly three years (157,000 tonnes).